kvarak/dnd/docs/_Classes/warlock.md

 | 11 | You enjoy telling tall tales.
 | 12 |  When you cast a spell with a verbal component, shadows shaped like spiders crawl from your mouth and rush to cover your hands.

 ### Poisoned Mind
 When you forge this pact at 1st level, your patron teaches you the first lie ever told.
-You gain proficiency with the Deception skill, and have advantage on all such checks.
+Gain *Speechcraft - Deception* and its prerequisite.

 In addition, when you cast a spell of 1st level or higher than affects one or more hostile creatures, you can use your ***bonus action*** to force one of the targets of the spell to make a Constitution saving throw against your warlock spell save DC.
 If the creature fails, it is poisoned until the end of your next turn.

 ### A Touch on the Web
-At 6th level, you learn to summon the slaves of the Weaver to extract vengeance.
+You learn to summon the slaves of the Weaver to extract vengeance.
 Whenever you take damage from a melee attack, you can use your ***reaction*** to summon a horde of spiders to cover your attacker, biting and tearing into them.

 The target takes magical piercing damage equal to your warlock level and must make a Constitution saving throw against your warlock spell save DC.
 If they fail, they are poisoned for one minute.
 While they are poisoned, they are also frightened of you.
 They can repeat their saving throw at the end of each of their turns, ending the effects on a success.

 Once you use this feature, you can't use it again until you finish a short rest.

 ### Trickster’s Dance
-Starting at 10th level, you can deceive even the fabric of reality.
+You can deceive even the fabric of reality.
 You can’t suffer disadvantage on saving throws.
 Additionally, you can cast *mislead* without expending a spell slot.
 Once you do so, you can’t do so again until you finish a long rest.

 ### Sinful Puppeteer
-Starting at 14th level, your blood flows with poison and your hands dance upon a loom of false spidersilk.
+Your blood flows with poison and your hands dance upon a loom of false spidersilk.
 You gain immunity to poison damage and the poisoned condition.
-As an ***action***, you can attempt to magically ensnare and control the actions of a creature that you can see within 60 feet of you.
+As an ***action***, you can attempt to magically ensnare and control the actions of a creature that you can see within 60 ft.
 The target must make a Wisdom saving throw against your warlock spell save DC.
 If they fail, the creature is caught in your web of lies.

 On your turn, you can use your ***bonus action*** to take total and precise control of the ensnared creature.
 While the target is under your control, you can see through your target’s eyes and hear what it hears until the start of your next turn, gaining the benefits of any special senses that the target has.
 Until the end of your next turn, the creature takes only actions that you choose and can’t do anything that you don’t allow it to.
 During this time, you can use your ***reaction*** to force the creature to use it’s reaction.